 Dr. Jonathan Bank

 Raised in New York and Israel, Dr. Bank graduated from the seven-year medical program at Tel Aviv University.
-He served in elite military units in the Israeli Defense Forces before relocating to Chicago where he was a resident in the plastic surgery program, at the University of Chicago Medical Center.
+He served in the Israeli Defense Forces before relocating to Chicago where he was a resident in the plastic surgery program, at the University of Chicago Medical Center.
 He received multiple academic achievement and research awards during his residency.
 Dr. Bank then completed a fellowship in microsurgical reconstruction at the University of Pennsylvania and the Fox Chase Cancer Center in Philadelphia.
 He also served as a visiting scholar at the Chang Gung Memorial Hospital in Taipei, Taiwan, and has been a visiting professor and surgeon at a number of international institutions.

 Dr. Bank is passionate about supporting and empowering women through their breast reconstruction journey and helping them reclaim their identity after treatment.
 He summarized his path to blending surgery and art at the Centennial Celebrations of University of Pennsylvania Plastic Surgery.

 The first iteration, “Reconstructed”, was inspired by the Japanese art of kintsugi, showing the beauty in overcoming adversity.
 This multi-media collaborative included multiple segments over several years of work: a highly crafted and curated photography art book, an extensive series of videos, and a gallery exhibit (Chicago 2018, New York 2018, Great Neck 2018, Tel Aviv 2019.)
 A runway fashion show inspired by Reconstructed was featured at the 2020 New York Fashion Week, in conjunction with AnaOno, as part of a fundraiser for the Metavivor organization, which supports research for stage 4 breast cancer.
 The story of the creation and the message behind the project is currently being made into a documentary film by British filmmakers B-Side Dreams.